-Dog owners are often confronted with the mystery of a dog that suddenly stops doing a behavior that it previously knew.
+Sometimes, dog owners are confronted with the mystery of a dog that suddenly stops doing a behavior that it previously knew.
 All of a sudden, or gradually in some cases, the dog doesn’t remember how to sit, or that it’s supposed to wait at the front door, or any number of previously learned behaviors.

 When trying to solve this mystery, it’s easy for the owner to see this as willfulness or even as a challenge by the dog for dominance of the house.
 For example, a dog that once sat on cue now looks at you as if you’re crazy when you ask them to sit.
 Isn’t this a dog that is behaving in a willfully disobedient manner?
 Isn’t this dog being dominant?

 Dog’s often do themselves a disservice by being so smart.
 Many dogs pick up the behaviors we teach them very quickly, often within one or two training sessions.
-As a result we assume they have the behavior down pat before they do.
-In many cases the dog will display the behavior properly in a specific location under specific circumstances– but the behavior falls apart outside of those circumstances.
-This is a result of poor generalization as we will discuss later.
+As a result, we assume they have the behavior down pat before they do.
+In many cases, the dog will display the behavior properly in a specific location, and under specific circumstances– but the behavior falls apart outside of those circumstances; this is a result of poor generalization as we will discuss later.

 Body language is the native language of the dog.
 They may use their voices to communicate certain things, but body language is the only evidence permissible in doggie court.
 As a result, they are constantly scanning our body language for clues.